rishik-ranjan/p2_continuous-control/Report.md

 ## Plot of Rewards
-The model was able to solve the task in x episodes
+The model was able to solve the task in 232 episodes

+Environment solved in 232 episodes!
+Average Score: 30.10

 ![picture](result.png)

 ## Ideas for Future Work